lowercaselife/alx-zero_day/0x03-git/README.md

-`excited to start my sofware engineering journey`
+`excited to start my sofware engineering journey.ALX is so cool`